saekis/ekakushin_cli/README.md

 ## Description
-`attendance` is CLI tool for automatically submitting daily attendance using selenium.
+`ekakushin_cli` is CLI tool for automatically submitting daily attendance using selenium.

 ## Installation
 ```sh